Data-driven upper bounds and event attribution for unprecedented heatwaves: Results

-Next, for all $n_\text{real}=1,541$ real-impossible events we calculate best estimates of the risk ratios, here taken to be the posterior mode.
+Next, for all $n_\text{real}=1,541$ \st{real-impossible} \newTxt{unprecedented} events we calculate best estimates of the risk ratios, here taken to be the posterior mode.
 The posterior mode is a useful summary when we have ``non-numeric'' outcomes such as $RR=\infty$ and $RR =0/0$; intuitively, the posterior mode is the risk ratio value that is most probable.
-We then categorize the best estimates into the same non-overlapping categories used in Section~\ref{sec:caseStudies}: $RR=0/0$, $RR=0$, $0<RR<1$, $1<RR<\infty$, and $RR=\infty$.
-The percent of risk ratio best estimates in each category is shown in Figure~\ref{fig:ub_unc}(c) for all real-impossible events in each continental subregion.
+We then categorize the best estimates into the same non-overlapping categories used in Section~\ref{sec:caseStudies}: $RR=0/0$, $RR=0$, $0<RR<1$, $1<RR<\infty$, and $RR=\infty$. \newTxt{When considering all of the events globally, we both aggregate the individual events (i.e., with no averaging, ignoring the geographic sampling of events) while also area-averaging the category probabilities into $200,000$ km$^2$ equal-area hexagonal cells.
+The latter summary accounts for the non-uniform sampling of the unprecedented events (see panel e. of Figure~\ref{fig_where_when}).} The percent of risk ratio best estimates in each category is shown in Figure~\ref{fig:rr}(a) for all \st{real-impossible} \newTxt{unprecedented} events \newTxt{(with and without area averaging), while Figure~\ref{fig:rr}(b) shows the events tallied separately} in each continental subregion.
 Similar to our results in Section~\ref{sec:res:ub}, there is a clear effect of methodology on the resulting attribution statements: statistical models M3 and M4 yield uniformly larger numbers of well-defined risk ratios (i.e., not the indeterminate $0/0$).
 This is a direct consequence of the fact that these methods account for weather and climatological dependence and are hence much more likely to yield non-zero risk probability estimates for pre-industrial and present-day conditions.
 Also notable is the fact that the dark green $RR=0$ and dark pink $RR=\infty$ categories are generally smaller for models M3 and (especially) M4, again implying that more sophisticated statistical methods allow us to obviate many of the (potentially) hyperbolic statements about climate change making certain events possible or impossible.
-Similar conclusions hold when considering probabilities of risk ratio categories instead of single-number best estimates; see Supplemental Figure S10.
+Similar conclusions hold when considering probabilities of risk ratio categories instead of single-number best estimates; see Supplemental Figure S12.